 Question: How do you hire the right people for your multimillion dollar online business?

-In short…create the exact outline of who you want for a given role, turn that into a job posting, post it in places where you know intelligent people are seeking jobs, spread the word through your existing community, schedule interviews with the absolute best, vet out people by asking the simple questions that meet your ideal mold of a team member, take it to the next step and test them on their culture fit and attitude, express your expectations of them and see if they can handle it.
+In short…create the exact outline of who you want for a given role, turn that into a job posting, post it in places where you know intelligent people are seeking jobs, spread the word through your existing community, schedule interviews with the absolute best, vet out people by asking the simple questions that meet your ideal mold of a worker, take it to the next step and test them on their culture fit and attitude, express your expectations of them and see if they can handle it.

 If they’ve made it through all of this, take a few hours to onboard with them to see how they perform.
 Are they showing up on time?
 Are they learning quickly?
 Are they asking good questions?
 If they don’t wow you when working with them, don’t settle.
 Never settle.